wp-plugins/image-symlinks/readme.txt

 * 0.4: Tweak to the options page, including the ability to select upload directory.
 * 0.5: HUGE fixes to the page insertion dialog box.
 Now you can even insert images that are uploaded using Wordpress' uploader.
 * 0.6: Insert images in the bulk.
+* 0.7: Updated TimThumb to latest version (a bit faster it seems), and updated icon to fit 3.1 style.
+Additionally, made it so cache directory is automatically generated.
+Should make it easier to upgrade.
+Default directory is wp-content/image-symlinks-cache